 Who are “participating providers”?

 TRAA and all Allen County ambulance service providers EXCEPT New Haven’s ambulance service (Emergency 45) and Northeast EMS are participating providers.
-Effective July 1, 2012, New Haven’s ambulance service chose to no longer be a participating provider in TRAA’s LifeCare program and effective July 1, 2013, Northeast EMS will no longer honor TRAA’s LifeCare program.
+These providers do not honor LifeCare and TRAA does not honor their membership programs.

 What is NOT covered under LifeCare?